OzeAle/OneAnother/README.md

     display: flex; /* This makes the flex container */
     height: 500px;#box-container {
     display: fl#box-container {
+    display: f#box-container {
     display: flex; /* This makes the flex container */
+    height: 500px;
+    flex-direction: row-reverse; /* This makes the direction be a row with reversed elements */ }#box-container {
+    display: flex; /* This makes the flex container */
+    height: 500px;
+    flex-direction: row-reverse; /* This makes the direction be a row with reversed elements */ }#box-container {
+    display: flex; /* This makes the flex container */
+    height: 500px;
+    flex-direction: row-reverse; /* This makes the direction be a row with reversed elements */ }#box-container {
+    display: flex; /* This makes the flex container */
+    height: 500px;
+    flex-direction: row-reverse; /* This makes the direction be a row with reversed elements */ }#box-container {
+    display: flex; /* This makes the flex container */
+    height: 500px;
+    flex-direction: row-reverse; /* This makes the direction be a row with reversed elements */ }lex; /* This makes the flex container */
     height: 500px;
     flex-direction: row-reverse; /* This makes the direction be a row with reversed elements */ }#box-container {